codenamenuke/wordpress-ansible-role/README.md

 Role Variables
 --------------
 This role only fetches MySQL user, password and DB name as variables from `defaults/main.yml`.
+You can create a separate vars.yml or a vars folder or directly mention your specific vars inside the main playbook and pass encrypted variables using Ansible Vault.

 ```yaml
 my_sql_db: wordpress